engeir/hack-md-notes/parameter-scan.md

 >
 > [^@toohey2017], sec.
 2.5.3.

+---

+A second noticeable feature is how well aligned all points in the temperature against aerosol optical depth are.
+While the temperature versus injected SO~2~ have larger and larger spread as we go to higher values, as well as what seems to suggest a different slope between different model complexities, the temperature versus AOD fit nicely for all data used here.
+This is, however, again with the assumption that the AOD from CESM LME is well represented _after_ being scaled.
+Other data that has not been scaled or altered in funky ways should be considered to be able to include the CESM LME data set fully in this context.

 [^@rypdal2016b]:
     K. Rypdal and M. Rypdal, ‘Comment on “Scaling regimes and linear/nonlinear responses of last millennium climate to volcanic and solar forcing” by S. Lovejoy and C.